 - Learning outcome #1.
 Each doctoral student will demonstrate mastery of biological concepts and epidemiologic methods relevant for estimating the association between at least one exposure and one outcome. - Learning outcome #2.
-Each doctoral student will translate epidemiologic methods learned into solving an epidemiologic problem. - Learning outcome #3.
-Each doctoral student will build upon statistical methods learned during his/her masters program to solve more complex statistical questions.
+Each doctoral student will apply epidemiologic methods learned into solving an epidemiologic problem. - Learning outcome #3.
+Each doctoral student will apply statistical methods learned during his/her master's program to solve more complex statistical questions.

 Goal #2.
-PhD program graduates will demonstrate the ability to teach Epidemiologic methods in a formal classroom setting.
+PhD program graduates will demonstrate the ability to teach epidemiologic methods in a formal classroom setting.